TheFausap/quatfuck/README.txt

 - - sub to registry memory content

-~ - randomize! generate an I4 positive number, using as a seed a number (read as a decimal) in memory (it's a random number too).
+~ - randomise! generate an I4 positive number, using as a seed a number (read as a decimal) in memory (a random number).
     You don't need to do that... but it could be useful someday.

 ` - stop/end/halt - performs a dump of the first 128 locations of memory.
 Numbers are displayed in big-endian format.